 9. Who is responsible for the decedent’s debts?

 Just because someone dies does not mean their debts go away.
 Whoever gets the decedent’s property takes it subject to the debts that go along with the property, up to the value of the property.
 The allocation of debts depends upon the terms of the Will and the nature of the debt.
 For example, if you leave your house to your children, they will take the house subject to the mortgage on the house.
 On the other hand, if you leave your house to your sister and direct that all of your debts will be paid from the balance of your Estate going to your kids, the Executor will payoff the mortgage on the house and deliver the house free and clear to your sister.

 10. Can any of the above steps be avoided?

 Yes, if the Estate is relatively free from debts no administration is necessary.
 All heirs and legatees must ask for possession of the decedent’s assets, subject to the decedent’s debts.
 The parties enclose a list of the decedent’s assets, an affidavit of death and heirship, and a copy of the death certificate.
 The court will issue a Judgment of Possession placing all heirs and legatees into possession of the decedent’s assets retroactive to the date of the decedent’s death.
 No separate income tax return for the Estate will be required.

 11. How much does this cost?

-Obtaining a simple Judgment of Possession without an administration typically costs $1,500 plus $400 in court costs.
+Obtaining a Judgment of Possession without an administration in a simple estate typically costs $1,500 plus $400 in court costs.
 The cost of administering an Estate will depend upon the nature of the decedent’s assets, the amount of debts, whether property must be sold, whether objections will be made by the heirs, whether court supervision is required, and whether an accounting is necessary.